-As I look at this picture, I want to reach into it and wrap my arms around him and tell him that I’ll protect him, that it will all be OK.
+As I look at this picture, I want to reach into it and wrap my arms around him and tell him I’ll protect him, that it will all be okay.
 I want to cradle his poor head and kiss his cheeks and tell him that, yes, he will become a smart, engaging, independent adult, no matter how much it may seem like that day will never come.

 Fast forward twenty years, and that smart, engaging, independent Matthew is now 31; he wrote about his experience and that Halloween here.

-And I’m working on a memoir about how ill prepared I was as a mother and as a person for such a battle.
+And I’m working on a memoir about how ill-prepared I was as a mother and as a person for such a battle.

 Just like Halloween, the story is dark and scary and creepy, with a sweet, sweet outcome.